 One alternative to nationalisation would be an increased level of regulation.
 The 2017 Labour Party manifesto proposed increased regulation for a variety of businesses, from buses to electricity distribution.
-The emphasis since the election has been away from this and towards nationalisation, but if nationalisation began to look overly complex, or overly expensive, then the Government might view a reform of the regulatory regime as attractive, either as a short term solution or as an alternative to nationalisation - or even in an attempt to drive down the value of certain industries as a precursor to nationalisation.
+The emphasis since the election has been away from this and towards nationalisation, but, if nationalisation began to look overly complex or overly expensive, then the Government might view a reform of the regulatory regime as attractive, either as a short term solution or as an alternative to nationalisation.